-The aspiring [In]fluencers who jump on now and start creating valuable content have the opportunity to really shape the future of the platform.
+The aspiring [In]fluencers who start creating valuable content have the opportunity to really shape the future of the platform.

-In the past 2 years, I’ve already seen it go from a strictly business and networking app to becoming a platform that helps drive social change, spread positive impact and deliver HUGE potential for business and partnership opportunities across the board.
+In the past 2 years, we’ve already seen it go from a strictly business and networking app to becoming a platform that helps drive social change, spread positive impact and deliver HUGE potential for business and partnership opportunities across the board.

 5. Video Is Still On The Rise 🚀But High-Budget Isn’t Always Best

 Video is still proving to be one of the best ways to capture people’s attention on social media.

 In this recent article published by Buffer they found the ‘in-the-moment’ stories format is becoming an increasingly popular medium for sharing content with your audience.

-Stories can be a great way to capture the attention of your audience in small bite-size, easy-to-consume snippets of content.
+Stories can be a great way to capture the attention of your audience in authentic, bite-size snippets of content.

 And those that don’t keep up, are going to be left behind VERY fast indeed.

-What trends have you noticed happening this year?
-Let me know in the comments below, I’d love to hear from you! 👇👇
+Let us know in the comments below, we’d love to hear from you! 👇👇

 - How To Set Paid Media Marketing Budget - October 16, 2023